Health and Hospital Expenditures

 - How and why does spending differ across states?

-In 2016, state and local governments spent $280 billion, or 10 percent of direct general spending, on health and hospitals.2 Health and hospitals combined were the fourth-largest source of state and local direct general spending in 2016, and they have been since 1999.
+In 2017, state and local governments spent $294 billion, or 10 percent of direct general spending, on health and hospitals.2 Health and hospitals combined were the fourth-largest source of state and local direct general spending in 2017 and roughly equal to higher education expenditures.

-In 2016, 96 percent of health and hospital expenditures were for operational costs, such as public health administration, community health programs, public hospital operations, and regulatory services.
-The remaining 4 percent went to capital outlays, such as hospital construction.
+In 2017, 96 percent of health and hospital expenditures were for operational costs, such as public health administration, community health programs, public hospital operations, and regulatory services.
+The remaining 4 percent went to capital outlays such as hospital construction.

-State and local governments spend roughly the same proportion of their budgets on health and hospitals.
-In 2016, 9 percent of state direct general spending went to health and hospitals versus 10 percent of local direct general spending.
+State and local governments spend roughly the same proportion of their budgets directly on health and hospitals.
+(Direct state spending does not include the value of state funds transferred to local governments or vice versa.)
+In 2017, 9 percent of state direct spending went to health and hospitals versus 10 percent of local direct spending.

-However, states vary considerably in their distribution of state and local health and hospital spending.
-In Indiana, for example, only 11 percent of state and local health and hospital spending occurred at the state level in 2016.
-In contrast, in Hawaii the state was responsible for 98 percent of health and hospital spending.
+However, states vary considerably in their distribution of state and local direct health and hospital spending.
+In Indiana, for example, only 13 percent of direct health and hospital spending occurred at the state level in 2017.
+In contrast, in Vermont the state was responsible for 97 percent of direct health and hospital spending.

 Health and hospital spending may vary by state for many reasons, including higher utilization of health services or hospital readmission rates among some populations; higher regional health care costs; the number of state and locally-owned hospital beds; or other factors that may require additional investment in public health services to address, such as pollution or mental health and substance abuse problems .